It’s Blooming at These 7 Beautiful Gardens in Victoria, BC!

 Formerly the Glendale Gardens and Woodland, the Horticulture Centre of the Pacific (or Gardens at HCP for short) weaves horticulture education in with public gardens.

-If you love a natural landscape, then a visit to their conservation park is a must.
-This 100-acre site is free, and you’ll find second-growth Douglas firs around a large wetland area.
+This 100-acre conservation site is free.
+You’ll find second-growth Douglas firs around a large wetland area that’s home to many native bird species.
 It’s the best place to walk or ride your bicycle.

 The cafe, Charlotte & the Quail, serves a brunch-style menu that changes often, with many different drink options.
 It’s open seasonally so make sure to check the website for hours.